SirongHuang/CoLearner/README.md

 CoLearner is an intelligent assistant that converses with your personal knowledge base, including books, websites, notes, codes, etc. It's designed to provide information search and learning assistance for continuous learning throughout your career.

 Built with Langchain using pretrained LLM and RAG pipeline.
+App is built with Streamlit and served on GCP.

 ## Features